Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/business.rst

         topic_ids=["topic-uuid-1", "topic-uuid-2"]  # Optional: filter by specific topics
     )

+    # Wait for the dataset to be created
+    business_dataset.wait_for_completion()

+    # List the conversations in the dataset
+    for conversation in business_dataset.conversations:
+        print(conversation.messages[0].content)

 .. note::

    You can also use the `Giskard Hub UI </hub/ui/datasets/business>`_ to generate business test cases if you prefer a visual interface.